robin-morton/robin-morton/README.md

 ## About

-Experienced Senior Software Engineer with specialisms in backend engineering, automation engineering, and DevOps.
+Experienced Staff Software Engineer with specialisms in backend engineering, automation engineering, and DevOps.

+I am currently working as a Staff Engineer at Akeneo in a team who are responsible for synchronising customer product data across thousands of retail marketplaces.

 I have built tools and services which allow Prime Video to be continually released to hundreds of millions of customers, with confidence in product quality on a daily basis.

-Currently working as an Acting Staff Engineer within the Banking Organisation at Spendesk delivering business critical features and organising technical work items for several teams to ensure the scalability of our technical stack during a period of rapid growth as we migrate customers to our new Core Banking System (CBS).
+Currently worked as an Acting Staff Engineer within the Banking Organisation at Spendesk delivering business critical features and organising technical work items for several teams to ensure the scalability of our technical stack during a period of rapid growth as we migrate customers to our new Core Banking System (CBS).

 I have a keen interest in developer autonomy, end-to-end ownership, and developer experience.
 I help to guide technical decision making within both my organisation and across Spendesk in topics such as Security, Infrastructure, and Scalability.